alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 For all other certificates, register to apply online by emailing <exportcert@vmd.defra.gsi.gov.uk>.
 You can then [sign in to apply for a certificate](https://www.vmd.defra.gov.uk/EC/Login.aspx).

-You should get your certificate within 10 days.
+You should get your certificate or be told why it hasn't been issued within 10 days.

 The fee is £30 (plus £15 for each certified copy, if you need these).
 You’ll get an invoice after you’ve applied.